Bolivian EV startup hopes tiny car will make it big in lithium-rich country

 Despite the challenges ahead, the makers of the Quantum car are hopeful that programs like “Médico en tu casa,” which is scheduled to double in size and extend to other neighborhoods next year, will help boost production and churn out more EV’s across the region.

-“We are ready to grow,” says Márquez.
+“We are ready to grow,” said Márquez.
 “Our inventory has been sold out through July.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.